carbon-design-system/sveld/README.md

 For `lang="ts"` components, `sveld` keeps source-level prop type annotations when it can, instead of forcing JSDoc.
 That covers legacy `export let` props, typed `$props()` destructuring, typed whole-object `$props()` captures, local `interface`/`type` declarations, and imported type references in emitted `.d.ts` files.

-Generated `.d.ts` files extend `SvelteComponentTyped` from `svelte`, so TypeScript and the Svelte Language Server work whether consumers use Svelte 3, Svelte 4, or Svelte 5.
+By default, generated `.d.ts` files extend `SvelteComponentTyped` from `svelte`, so TypeScript and the Svelte Language Server work whether consumers use Svelte 3, Svelte 4, or Svelte 5.
+Set `typesOptions.format: "component"` to instead emit the Svelte 5 `Component` type; see [`typesOptions.format`](#typesoptionsformat).

 ## When to use sveld